tom-coward/tom-coward.github.io/index.md

 this is me testing my ✨ special ✨ github pages... page

-*...i need to insert cool things ive done here **if**/when i do them...*

-- 🔭 I’m currently working on: hopefully gr8 services for staff and students at Lancaster University
+- 🔭 I’m currently working on: building services for staff and students at Lancaster University and some *secret* side projects
-- 🌱 I’m currently learning: how to use a linear regression model to dynamically choose where to execute FaaS functions in the edge-cloud continuum (tl;dr: should i execute this in aws or on my raspberry pi??)
+- 🌱 I’m currently learning: how to use machine & transfer learning to dynamically choose where to execute FaaS functions in the edge-cloud continuum (tl;dr: should i execute this in aws or on my raspberry pi??)
 - 📫 How to reach me: ~~send~~ shoot an email my way at [my first name]@tomcoward.me